 Having a double opt-in strategy can reduce bounce rates and lower unsubscribes.
 Most importantly, the reinforcement can result in fewer spam complaints.
 How?
 A double opt-in means that once someone has signed up to your list, he or she receives a confirmation link that must be clicked in order to officially receive your messages.

-It requires a little extra effort from recipients, but by confirming their opt-in, they confirm that they genuinely want to receive your campaigns.
-This implies they’re less likely to mark your emails as spam.
+It requires a little extra effort from recipients, but by confirming their opt-in, they acknowledge that they genuinely want to receive your campaigns and will be less likely to mark your emails as spam.

 Plus, double opt-ins weed out real email addresses from fake ones, as a spam address can’t confirm the second opt-in.
 Now, you won’t end up on a blacklist for inadvertently emailing a spam address.